SimonGenin/hadron-docs/src/tests.md

 ### Testing controllers (route callbacks)

-Hadron makes it easy to unit test your controllers - your input request data is just a data structure, as well as returned request specification (optionally wrapped in promise).
-You can also easily stub your dependencies by providing fake dependencies as object as a second argument of the controller.
+Hadron makes it easy to unit test your controllers - your input request data is just a data structure, as well as the returned request specification (optionally wrapped in a promise).
+You can also easily stub your dependencies by providing fake dependencies as objects in the second argument of the controller.

 _Note: For our examples we will use Mocha + Chai_

 ---

-Let's start with a simple controller with no external dependencies and no request specific data - for example request for a specific view i.e. `/about`.
+Let's start with a simple controller with no external dependencies and no request-specific data - for example request for a specific view i.e. `/about`.

 Code under test: